KobeBryantBot/KobeBryantScriptEngine-Python/README.md

-# KobeBryant-Plugin-Template
+# KobeBryantScriptEngine
-Native plugin template for KobeBryant
+A cross language script engine designed for KobeBryant to run node.js and python plugins.